 “You don’t deserve her, Dave.”
 She kept walking as Clint put himself between them.

 “You heard the lady,” Clint growled.
 “I suggest you leave.”

 Danae was crying when Darcey got into the car.
 “It’s okay, Nae.
 At least you have some closure now.”

 “I know.
 The funny thing is, I’m not even sure I’ll miss him.”
 She started the car and began her last drive to the house.

-The next morning, the flight from Sim State University was landing in Starlight Shores with three very important people on board.
-Danae grabbed her backpack from above the seat, and stood in the aisle, waiting for the doors to open.
+The next morning, the flight from Sim State University landed in Starlight Shores with three special people on board.
+Danae grabbed her backpack and stood in the aisle.
 Darcey and Clint remained in their seats, happy and snuggled together.
-They had spent most of the night talking about plans, dreams and their future together in Starlight Shores.
+They had spent most of the night talking about plans, dreams, and their future together in Starlight Shores.
 Danae looked at them and laughed.
 “Are you two lovebirds coming, or what?”

 “Yes, Danae, we are.”
-Clint smiled as he stood, taking Darcey’s hand.
-“Come, kitten,” he cooed at her, helping her up.
+Clint smiled as he stood and took Darcey’s hand.
+“Come, kitten,” he said and helped her up.
 “We’re home.”